 The best Turkey Gravy Recipe begins with a good, hearty stock.
-One of our favorite Thanksgiving recipes, a homemade gravy from scratch with the family turkey stock recipe.
-The Turkey Stock Recipe we use for the Best Gravy on Thanksgiving and Christmas.
+One of our favorite Thanksgiving recipes is homemade gravy from scratch made with this family turkey stock recipe.

 Whenever I think about Thanksgiving recipes, how could I possibly talk about Thanksgiving Preparations without sharing our Turkey Gravy Recipe, which we use to make the very best homemade gravy on Thanksgiving day and for soup anytime.
 Most importantly, a good, hearty turkey stock is the key.
 It’s so easy to make this stock ahead of time and put it in your freezer until you need it and then whip it up into a wonderful homemade turkey gravy or use it for soups.